loganfreeman/configuration/Greenlets.md

     gevent.spawn(bar),
 ])
 ```
 The real power of gevent comes when we use it for network and IO bound functions which can be cooperatively scheduled.
 Gevent has taken care of all the details to ensure that your network libraries will implicitly yield their greenlet contexts whenever possible.
+In this case the select() function is normally a blocking call that polls on various file descriptors.
 ```python
 import time
 import gevent